 - Able to attend two compulsory consecutive weekends for intake training

-If you’re interested in becoming a volunteer counsellor for Lifeline Christchurch or if you have any questions please complete this Volunteer Application form.
-Unfortunately, we are unable to take on more volunteers in Auckland at present due to the present climate.
+If you’re interested in becoming a volunteer counsellor for Lifeline Auckland or Lifeline Christchurch, or if you have any questions please complete this Volunteer Application form.

 Specialist Face-to-Face Counselling